What Should I Do If I Am Involved in an Accident?

 - Keep a log or diary of your injuries and levels of pain, any work you miss, your medical appointments, and anything that causes your pain to increase or decrease.
 Keep track of any exercises you do at home and any medicine you take, either prescription or over-the-counter.

-- Do not give any recorded statements to any insurance adjuster until you talk to an attorney.
+- Do not give any recorded statements to any insurance adjuster until you talk to a car accident attorney.